-- A. As a guide falconer's shall use The Raptor Center's "Care and Management of Captive Raptors", and as a companion document "Introduction to Wildlife Education Programming" when using any raptor for education programs. - B. Raptors used for educational purposes must be kept primarily for hunting; they may not be held under a falconry permit if they are to be used primarily for conservation education purposes. - C. An Apprentice falconer may present conservation education programs and use a raptor he or she possesses if he or she is under the direct supervision of a General or Master Falconer when presenting the program. - D. At no time shall raptors used in such programs come into physical contact with members of the audience or the general public. - E. The programs must be open to the public. - F. A falconer may not charge a fee greater than the reasonable costs incurred to present the program.
+- A. Raptors used for educational purposes must be kept primarily for hunting; they may not be held under a falconry permit if they are to be used primarily for conservation education purposes. - B. An Apprentice falconer may present conservation education programs and use a raptor he or she possesses if he or she is under the direct supervision of a General or Master Falconer when presenting the program. - C. At no time shall raptors used in such programs come into physical contact with members of the audience or the general public. - D. The programs must be open to the public. - E. A falconer may not charge a fee greater than the reasonable costs incurred to present the program.

-7.11.6 Propagation / Sales
+7.11.6 Propagation/Sales

-- A. A General class falconer with three years' experience or a Master class falconer may use suitable raptors he or she possesses in an approved raptor propagation program.
-The raptors do not need to be transferred from the falconer's falconry permit if they are used in propagation for less than 6 months per year. - B. The Falconer must also possess a Federal Raptor Propagation Permit. - C. Falconers who breed raptors must comply with Chapter 20-17 of the R.I.
-Gen. Laws, and with in the Migratory Bird Treaty Act of 1918 16 U.S.C. §§ 703-712, as amended.

-- D. A falconer may transfer a raptor taken from the wild under a falconry permit to a propagation program only after the raptor has been used in falconry for at least two years. - E. Live offspring of captive-bred raptors shall be allowed to be sold for retail in accordance with R.I.
-Gen. Laws § Chapter 20-17. - F. Accurate records of breeding and sales records shall be maintained and reported to the Director, and to the USFWS annually at the same time that other Falconry reports are due. - G. You may not purchase, sell, trade, or barter wild raptors; they may only be transferred to an authorized person.
+- A. A General class falconer with three (3) years' experience or a Master class falconer may use suitable raptors he or she possesses in an approved raptor propagation program.
+The raptors do not need to be transferred from the falconer's falconry permit if they are used in propagation for less than six (6) months per year. - B. The Falconer must also possess a Federal Raptor Propagation Permit. - C. Falconers who breed raptors must comply with R.I.
+Gen. Laws Chapter 20-17, and within the Migratory Bird Treaty Act of 1918, 16 U.S.C. §§ 703-712, as amended. - D. A falconer may transfer a raptor taken from the wild under a falconry permit to a propagation program only after the raptor has been used in falconry for at least two (2) years. - E. Live offspring of captive-bred raptors shall be allowed to be sold for retail in accordance with R.I.
+Gen. Laws Chapter 20-17. - F. Accurate records of breeding and sales records shall be maintained and reported to the Director, and to the USFWS annually at the same time that other Falconry reports are due. - G. You may not purchase, sell, trade, or barter wild raptors; they may only be transferred to an authorized person.